How to Discern the Spirit of Poverty

 The spirit of poverty can be tricky.
 It doesn’t come out and say, “I’m a poverty mindset!”
 It can manifest in seemingly unrelated ways.

-In my client’s case, he discovered he was giving away too much money because deep down he didn’t believe he was worth investing in.
-He lavishly gave away funds, but this dipped into his living needs and harmed his peace.
+During the Financial Sozo, my client discovered that they were giving away too much money.
+Holy Spirit revealed that they didn’t believe they were worth investing in.
+My client lavishly gave away funds, but this dipped into their living needs and harmed their peace.

 This is how people can go into debt through generosity.
-On the surface, giving away money seems honorable, but if you neglect your own necessities to the point of accumulating debt, that’s a sign of the poverty spirit.
+On the surface, giving seems honorable, but if you neglect your own needs to the point of accumulating debt, that’s a sign of the spirit of poverty.

 Partnership with Holy Spirit